Fujio-Turner/sg-log-reader-demo/docs/README.md

 &#8678; Go through all the steps <b>[1 to 4]</b> on the left side bar to get up and running.

 - SG = Sync Gateway
-- CBL = Couchbase Lite
+- CBL = Couchbase Lites
 - CB = Couchbase

 #### Future - More